nabilahendy/Digital-Electronics-2/README.md

 In this confusión matrix, 8 of the simples with positive in covid, we know that the system will judge that 2 were fake positive, and for the 4 samples with negative in covid, it will predict that 1 is fake negative.
 The correct predictions are located in the green highlighted, and the error with red.
 By summing up the 2 rows of the confusión matrix, one can also deduce the total number of positive and negative simples in the original dataset.
 So we will have P= TP + FN and N= FP + TN.

+Before passing to the Project: Motion Detection, it would be nice to explain, what Anomaly detection is: we can define it as a process of identifying unexpected items or events in data sets, wich differ from the norm.
+Anomaly detection has two bsic assumptions: anomalies are rare in data and their features differ from the normal instances significantly.

+### PROJECT: Motion Detection

+In this project we will employ all the concepts that i spoked about above.
+We will collect data, perfoming feature extration, training a model and deploying that model to an embedded system.
+Everything with a smartphone that will be our hardware.

 ### WEEK 3